Alice - (2001-2013)

 NOTE It is wholly intended that the two acts may stand alone, each as a one-act opera, in which case the individual titles of the acts are the operas' names.
 If so, there is a short prelude for strings to "Through the Looking-Glass" entitled "Christ Church Meditation," a work which is also available as an organ solo, which may be used to begin the performance.

-Foreword Cast List and Orchestra Details Some Notes on the Music
+Foreword Cast List and Orchestra Details An Introductory Video A Video of the Christ Church Meditation

 Related Pages: "Alice" Songs (1991) for high or medium voice and piano Christ Church Meditation (2001) for organ